-- 4. In the following steps you will now need to write values to CV17 and CV18 to tell the engine what the long address should be - 5.
-Call up CV17 and enter the value required for CV17.
-You will get a two whistle/horn blast response - Call up CV18 and enter the value required for CV18.
-You will get a two whistle/horn blast response
+3. In the following steps you will need to write values to CV17 and CV18 to tell the engine what the long address should be

-In order to determine your required values for CV17 and CV18 you will need to go to http://extranet.mth-railking.com/pdfapp/pdfs/instruction/HO%20DCC%20addressCV17_18%20Converter.xls
+In order to determine your required values for CV17 and CV18 you will need to go to http://extranet.M.T.H.-railking.com/pdfapp/pdfs/instruction/ HO%20DCC%20addressCV17\18%20Converter.xls Enter in the long address you want then click anywhere else in the spreadsheet and it will return the values for CV17 and CV18 (it will also return the hex conversion of the CV17 and CV18 values if your DCC system requires this).

-Enter in the long address you want then click anywhere else in the spreadsheet and it will return the values for CV17 and CV18 (it will also return the hex conversion of the CV17 and CV18 values if your DCC system requires this).
 Below is an example for extended address 2011: